netdata/blog/blog/2023-05-02-server-uptime-monitoring-why-do-we-need-it/index.md

 <!-- truncate -->

-## Why Server uptime monitoring is important?
+## Why is Server Uptime Monitoring Important?

 Servers are crucial to the operation of many applications and services, making their uptime a critical aspect of overall system performance.
 Here are some reasons why server uptime monitoring is important: